- Fantastic Team

 - To speed up the drying process, place a fan across it and let it dry the wool rug.

 Need more advice on how to maintain your carpet or rug?
 Then, why not read our helpful post on the topic.
 It’ll show you how to vacuum, clean and maintain a carpet so it looks presentable at all times.
+For the sheepskin rug enthusiasts, see our article on how to clean a sheepskin rug.

 As we mentioned earlier, the safest way to deep clean a shag or a wool rug is by trusting the specialized carpet cleaning solutions by Fantastic Services.
 The hot water extraction method we use is proven to be the most effective way for dealing with pretentious rugs and carpets.